SisyphusZheng/preact-www/content/zh/guide/v10/debugging.md

 ---
-title: 调试 Preact 应用
+title: Debugging Preact Apps
-description: '如何调试 Preact 应用。'
+description: 'How to debug Preact applications when something goes wrong.'
 ---

 # 调试 Preact 应用